thatPamIAm/garage_bin/README.md

 Link for deployed application:
 [Garage Bin](https://garagebin.herokuapp.com/)

-Students were required to obtain scores of 3 or above in all rubric categories in order to pass.
+Students arere required to obtain scores of 3 or above in all rubric categories in order to pass.
+See more detailed rubric below:

 # Rubric:
 ## Garage Bin